chibiboba/JS-120/JS 129/Specifics Study Guide.md

   - `map` method, along with several other array methods, are higher-order functions since it takes another function as argument.
 - Function factories are higher- order functions

+##### First Class Functions

+- Have these charactersitics ( from summary)

+  - You can add them to objects and execute them in the respective object's context.
+  - You can remove them from their objects, pass them around, and execute them in entirely different contexts.
+  - **<u>They're initially unbound</u>** but dynamically bound to a context object at **execution time**.

+- **first-class functions** or **first-class objects**:   means that functions are treated like any other variable: functions in JavaScript are values that we can assign to variables and properties, pass them to other functions, or return them from another function.
+- Functions in JavaScript are first-class values, just like any other value in JavaScript.
+You can use them any place that you can use an expression.

 ------

 ### The global object 2